EsoCloudKing/PROJECT-02-Cloud-Soc-Lab-with-SIEM-Sentinel/README.md

    **Image4** Watchlist KQL displaying location of IP addresses involved in the alerts or incedence.
    ![real geoip with my ip](https://github.com/user-attachments/assets/4290e154-b777-4e86-a944-588b9703abe6)

 - **Step 5: Workbook (Attack Map Creation)**
 Microsoft Sentinel workbooks provide powerful data visualization and monitoring capabilities, allowing for easy analysis and insight into security events and incidents.
 In sentinel, a new workbook was created and   the advanced editor tab was prepopulated by a preconfigured KQL in JSON format to display the image below.
 Giving us the location of IPs and counts of alerts in Visual form which is a Map.

 **Image5:** Attack Map

+                                                            ##CONCLUSION
+The "Cloud SOC Lab for Advanced Security: Threat Detection and Response with SIEM (Microsoft Sentinel) Implementation" project showcases my ability to design and implement a comprehensive Security Operations Center in the cloud.
+Through this project, I have demonstrated proficiency in cloud infrastructure setup, SIEM deployment, log analysis.
+By integrating multiple data sources and leveraging advanced security tools, I have developed a robust and intelligent threat detection and response system.
+This project not only highlights my technical expertise but also my commitment to enhancing cybersecurity through innovative solutions.
+My hands-on experience, capabilities and innovative approach in cloud security, threat intelligence, and real-time monitoring make me a valuable asset to any cybersecurity team.